Ariescyn/EldenRing-Save-Manager/README.md

 This is my first GUI app and have been using it since release.
 Figured i would share it with all the issues of people losing their progress. i would love suggestions/advice!
 Email me at scyntacks94@gmail.com

-The exe was compiled with pyinstaller and windows defender will most likely report it as untrusted.
-Just click more info > run anyway.
-This is a known issue and i am actively working on it.
-If you don't feel comfortable downloading then wait a couple days and it should be fixed.
-If anyone can help, please contact me.

 I can easily modify this program to work with dark souls 3 or other games.
 Just let me know.
 NOTE: Never use someone elses save file or you'll get banned.